top of page

 Working with others is like being a whole other me.
 Bouncing ideas off of each other, throwing out sketches and concepts on a whiteboard, just trying out new things for fun...it's an amazing feeling.
 Working with other people who are enthusiastic and open-minded makes creating cool things incredibly easy, and at university, if we ever ran into a continuity issue, I could resolve it very easily because of how used I am to resolving much bigger story issues.

 Thank you for taking the time to read all of this!
 I hope it's given you a bit more insight into me.
-As a member of the LGBTQ+ community, growing up closeted, autistic and with the classic British humility that borders on negative ego, I find that expressing and advertising myself can be weird and difficult, but here goes: I am actively looking for work, ideally anything concept or creative-writing based, but I am willing and able to adapt to whatever role is required of me.
-If you have read this far then hopefully my work is of interest to you, and I would be only happy to talk over social media, email, or whatever works.
+As a member of the LGBTQ+ community, growing up closeted, autistic and with the classic British humility that borders on negative ego, I find that expressing and advertising myself can be weird and difficult.
+I am actively looking for work, and if you have read this far then hopefully my work is of interest to you.
+I would be only happy to talk over social media, email, or whatever works: links down below!

 Now, I think it's time for a cuppa.
 Take care!